filadog/TinyClicker/README.md

 ## Features

 - 100% autonomous work *
+- Works in background and does not steal the cursor
 - Tower rebuilding at desired floor and completion of the tutorial
 - TinyClicker will watch all advertisements to maximize coins and bux profit
 - Automatic participation in the hourly raffle